 - Finally, calculate the lifetime value.

 Calculate the lifetime value using the equation above.

 The answer to this question is displayed nicely in the equation above.
 To increase the lifetime value, you must do at least one of the following; decrease the churn%, increase the RPA, or increase the margin.

-The RPA of a service can be increase by simply increase the price of the service, however, this doesn’t often go over well with the customer and leads to a higher churn (%).
-Instead, it’s best to offer new feature along with this price increase.
+The RPA of service can be increased by simply increase the price of the service, however, this doesn’t often go over well with the customer and leads to a higher churn (%).
+Instead, it’s best to offer a new feature along with this price increase.

 Two words: Customer Service.
 Provide excellent customer service and you will retain clients no matter how bad your software as a service actually is.
 People want to feel like they are cared for.